-In the move to making things faster and less labor intensive, tech geniuses have created programs that seem to speak to you when you type a message into a chat box.
+In the move to making things faster and less labor-intensive, tech geniuses have created programs that seem to speak to you when you type a message into a chat box.
 For example, Dominos Pizza’s online ordering system seems to be asking you questions and guiding you to order your pizza.
 It all seems really real, but in truth, it’s a chatbot.

 The chatbot uses keywords in the user’s message to discern what the writer is talking about.
 It then uses a predetermined response.
 This has changed how many transactions between businesses and customers happen online.
 Very often, customers have the same requests over and over again.
 The chatbot saves a human from having to repeat the questions and answers over and over again.

 The move toward using chatbots is great, but it does provide some difficulties, especially in countries that are extremely large and diverse.
 More than simply translating from one language to another, a chatbot, in order to sound truly natural, will need to use the local vernacular.
-In nations like the US, India, China, Russia, and many others, there are regional difference in speech that will need to be accounted for.
+In nations like the US, India, China, Russia, and many others, there is a regional difference in a speech that will need to be accounted for.

 There are a number of challenges that chatbots, especially Facebook chatbots, will face in the future.
 Facebook is everywhere and chatbots will struggle to make everyone feel at home rather than that they are talking to a monolithic robot programmed in Silicon Valley.